-With a market capitalization of HK$60b, China Resources Cement Holdings is rather large.
-We’d expect to see institutional investors on the register.
+With a market capitalization of HK$239b, China Unicom (Hong Kong) is rather large.
+We'd expect to see institutional investors on the register.
 Companies of this size are usually well known to retail investors, too.
 Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
-Let’s take a closer look to see what the different types of shareholder can tell us about 1313.
+We can zoom in on the different ownership groups, to learn more about 762.

-What Does The Institutional Ownership Tell Us About China Resources Cement Holdings?
+What Does The Institutional Ownership Tell Us About China Unicom (Hong Kong)?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

-As you can see, institutional investors own 11% of China Resources Cement Holdings.
+China Unicom (Hong Kong) already has institutions on the share registry.
+Indeed, they own 7.4% of the company.
 This suggests some credibility amongst professional investors.
-But we can’t rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
-When multiple institutions own a stock, there’s always a risk that they are in a ‘crowded trade’.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see China Resources Cement Holdings’s historic earnings and revenue, below, but keep in mind there’s always more to the story.
+You can see China Unicom (Hong Kong)'s historic earnings and revenue, below, but keep in mind there's always more to the story.

-China Resources Cement Holdings is not owned by hedge funds.
+China Unicom (Hong Kong) is not owned by hedge funds.
 There are a reasonable number of analysts covering the stock, so it might be useful to find out their aggregate view on the future.

 General Public Ownership